coolbutuseless/mp4encoder/README.md

   - I.e. you will probably have to mux the stream into a container in order to play it back.

+Accepted image types

+- Numeric RGB arrays with all values in range \[0, 1\] (no NAs allowed)
+- Native raster objects
+- Images must have dimensions which are multiples of 16
+  - Use `pad_array()` to resize arrays

 ## Installation

 <!-- This package can be installed from CRAN -->